 Too much dust also makes food stale.
 Soda ash can help with this issue as well.
 Mix some soda ash and water and spray it around in your food storage.
 It prevents the dust from getting into the food items and helps maintain their hygiene.

 Soda ash also functions as a dishwashing agent.
 It can remove greasy stains from cooking utensils quickly.
-Leaving the pot dipped in the solution overnight helps elevate the entire stiff grim.
+Moreover, it does not ruin the cooking pots and pans like other harsh chemicals.

 Silica is an element found in sand.
 Silica melts to form glass.
 However, it has an extremely high melting point.
 Since creating such high-temperature values is expensive, industries use soda ash to reduce the melting point of silica.
 Among the industrial applications, the glass industry owes its stability to soda ash.